vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * 3:50 PM: I placed an order for spinach masala dosa at Udupi Palace.

 * 3:55 PM: I picked up my order and paid by cash.

+## Wednesday May 27

+Some time in the evening, I went to Bangkok Thai Cuisine and got a yellow curry tofu for takeout.
+The waitress was the usual female one.

+## Saturday May 30

+I made a trip to downtown Berkeley.
+I wore a mask while in the downtown region.

+* Around noon: I set out from home.

+* Around 12:20 PM: I got in line at Trader Joe's (garage entrance).

+* Around 12:22 PM: I entered the store.

+* 12:30 PM: I finished checkout.
+The cashier was John.

+* 12:33 PM: I placed an order for spinach masala dosa at Udupi Palace.

+* 12:36 PM: I received my order and left the restaurant.

+* Around 12:55 PM: I was back home.